zetavg/chromium-website/site/chromium-os/developer-library/getting-started/index.md

 * `chromiumos`:
   [https://osscs.corp.google.com/chromiumos](https://osscs.corp.google.com/chromiumos)

-## Development environment
+## Hardware requirements

 Developing an operating system requires significant resources such as a powerful workstation to build and debug the system and a ChromiumOS device to flash and test changes.

+Head over to the [hardware
+requirements](/chromium-os/developer-library/getting-started/hardware-requirements)
-Head over to the TODO(Development environment) page to understand what hardware you need and how to configure it in order to develop ChromiumOS.
+page to understand what hardware you need in order to develop ChromiumOS.

-[Next: Development
+[Next: Hardware
-environment](/chromium-os/developer-library/getting-started/development-environment)
+Requirements](/chromium-os/developer-library/getting-started/hardware-requirements)